 Take a boat trip from the harbour to ‘Seal Island’

 Porthminster Beach has a truly cosmopolitan feel with its soft, golden sand, sheltered bathing water, beautiful floral displays and fabulous options for alfresco dining or take-away.
 The beach has Blue Flag status and is lifeguarded in the summer.
 You can even try your hand at crazy golf.
-Public conveniences are located behind the beach.
 It is a 10 minute walk from the town centre.

 Bamaluz Beach is a small, dog-friendly beach between the Harbour and Porthgwidden and is accessed via stone steps.

 Porthgwidden Beach has a cosy feel with pristine sand and a great cafe that directly overlooks the beach.
-Public conveniences are available.
 It is a 10 minute walk from the town centre.

 Porthkidney Sands is a vast expanse of soft, golden sand with dunes behind and is dog-friendly all year round.
 Please be aware that the tidal river can be dangerous and children and dogs are advised not to play in it.
-Parking is next to St Uny Church in Lelant and the beach is accessed via a footpath across West Cornwall Golf Club.
-No facilities available.
+There is limited free parking next to St Uny Church in Lelant and the beach can be accessed via a footpath across West Cornwall Golf Club or via Wharf Road (off Church Road, Lelant) that passes through the golf course with a pay and display car park on the quay.

 The West Cornwall peninsula is blessed with many unique, world class and award-winning tourist attractions for the whole family.